Olivia Winters

-Character's background
+In January 2011, a crossover event between The Young and the Restless and The Bold and the Beautiful was announced involving Williams’ character along with the B&B character of Justin Barber, revealing that the characters are cousins.
+Williams’ appearances on The Bold and the Beautiful were February 1–2, 2011.

+Development

-Previously, Olivia was a doctor at Genoa City Memorial Hospital and is a graduate of both the University of Colorado at Boulder and Seton Hall University Medical school.
+Previously, Olivia was a doctor at Genoa City Memorial Hospital and is a graduate of both the University of Colorado at Boulder and Seton Hall University Medical School.
 Currently, Olivia is a travelling lecturer for Doctors Without Borders.
 Prior to being married to Malcolm Winters (Shemar Moore), Olivia was married to Nathan Hastings, Sr. and the two are the parents of Nate Jr. Olivia, an honest and principled woman, is keenly aware of the importance of doing the right thing and lives by the code words "duty" and "responsibility," however, because of this, she is often quick to judge those who do not live by the same morals.
 She is, though, also known for her compassion, kindness and forgiveness.
 "Liv" (as she is known by family and close friends) has always been very close to her aunt, Mamie Johnson.

 Olivia was a popular and central character.
 She and her sister, Drucilla (Victoria Rowell), became lead characters, becoming two of the most iconic African American characters for the daytime genre.
 A setback, however, was that the Barber sisters and the Winters brothers mainly only interacted with each other unless a storyline was business-related.

 Under Bill Bell, Olivia was best friends with Ashley Abbott (most prominently portrayed by Eileen Davidson), an adversary of Drucilla's.
 John F. Smith, however, separated the two as friends in a controversial love triangle involving Ashley's then-husband, Brad Carlton (Don Diamont).
 This was Olivia's final storyline as a series regular.